Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides explicit proactive calling conditions: when user asks about credits, after conversion (with note that convert_document also returns balance), and before large documents to warn if balance is low.
-This is comprehensive guidance.
+The description explicitly lists proactive use cases: when user asks about credits, after conversion (with a note that convert_document also returns balance), and before large document conversion.
+It provides clear guidance on when to call.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.